osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 * Operation #1 is always required.
 * Operation #2 is required if your application defines assets and links from OMF static type definitions.
-* Operation #3 is required if you had previously sent timeseeries data values to containers.
+* Operation #3 is required if you had previously sent time series data values to containers.